APP MTH 4046 - Applied Mathematics Topic A

 General Course Information

-Course Code APP MTH 4046 Course Applied Mathematics Topic A Coordinating Unit Applied Mathematics Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 2.5 hours per week Available for Study Abroad and Exchange Y Restrictions May only be presented towards some Engineering Programs Course Description Please contact the School of Mathematical Sciences for further details, or view course information on the School of Mathematical Sciences web site at http://www.maths.adelaide.edu.au
+Course Code APP MTH 4046 Course Applied Mathematics Topic A Coordinating Unit Applied Mathematics Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 2.5 hours per week Restrictions may only be presented towards some Engineering Programs Course Description Please contact the School of Mathematical Sciences for further details, or view course information on the School of Mathematical Sciences web site at http://www.maths.adelaide.edu.au/students/honours

 Course Coordinator: Dr Giang Nguyen